What Reach Digital Has Been Reading

 This particular Whiteboard Friday from Dr. Peter J. Meyers addressed a question that’s been popping up a lot in the search industry.
 Between desktop, mobile, and voice search, which area is the most important for businesses to focus on?

 The key takeaway advises optimizing for the customer journey as a whole, which, in essence, means “all three.”
 Definitely recommended reading if you’re concerned about your optimization efforts across devices and search channels.

 Social Media Facts That Might Change How You Think About Marketing

-Like SEO, PPC, and everything else that falls under the digital umbrella, social needs a clear, concise, well-thought-out strategy that reaches and speaks to a relevant target audience.
+Like everything that falls under the digital umbrella, social needs a clear, concise, well-thought-out strategy that reaches and speaks to a relevant target audience.

 The Small Business Owners Guide to Conquering SEO

-We love glossaries, there is so much to stay on top of in our industry and glossaries are a fantastic resource for offering a simple summary of topics you may find a bit complex and are an excellent way to lay the foundation for further education.
+We love glossaries, there is so much to stay on top of in our industry.
+Glossaries are a fantastic resource for offering a simple summary of complex topics.
+They are also an excellent way to lay the foundation for further education.